violethaze74/docker-galaxy-stable/compose/README.md

+⚠️

+The `compose` version of this project is currently not maintained.
+We update the files and versions as we have time, but it's not a priority at the moment.
+We will concentrate on the single-container version.
+If you want to deploy a composable version of Galaxy please have a look at https://github.com/galaxyproject/galaxy-helm or take over the maintainership of this version here :)

+⚠️

 # Galaxy Docker Compose

-This setup is built on the idea to use a basic docker-compose file and extend it for additional use cases.
+This setup is built on the idea of using a basic docker-compose file and extending it for additional use cases.
 Therefore the `docker-compose.yml` is the base of the whole setup.
 By concatenating additional files, you can extend it to use, for example, HTCondor (see [Usage](#usage)).